plausible/docs/docs/billing.md

 ## How does the billing work if I upgrade my subscription to a higher tier?

 Our payment processor Paddle will calculate a pro-rated amount which reflects the amount you have paid on your previous subscription and the amount of time until that subscription was supposed to expire.

+## How does the billing work if I downgrade my subscription to a lower tier?

+Your subscription tier is based on your usage in the last billing cycle.
+If your usage decreases and you downgrade your subscription to a lower tier, you'll see a negative value for immediate payment amount.
+This negative value indicates a credit balance which will be automatically applied to reduce your future payments until it runs out.

 ## How do I update my billing information?